CALL FOR PAPERS NOW CLOSED. THANK YOU FOR YOUR SUBMISSIONS!

 Walker Percy has many special ties to Loyola, including his brief stint on the faculty in the 1970s, when he “discovered” the manuscript of A Confederacy of Dunces by John Kennedy Toole, and then helped to excerpt it for Loyola’s well-respected literary magazine, New Orleans Review.

-Registration for panelists: Registration for panelists for the conference, which will include a reception and the keynote address on Friday evening, access to all the panels, and admission to the screening of Walker Percy: A Documentary Film will be $100.
-The bus to Covington will be an additional fee of $25.00.
-Partners/spouses of panelists will be charged only $25 for access to the entire Conference.
+The Conference will take place on the campus of Loyola University, New Orleans, which is located in the Uptown area directly across from Audubon Park.
 October is peak tourist season in New Orleans, so please make your hotel reservation early.
 Loyola recommends these hotels.
 Please also enjoy the wonderful food New Orleans has to offer.
 Zagat recommends these restaurants in the area.
 Be sure to make your dinner reservations early.

 Please direct any questions to:

-Dr. Mary McCay, Director: (504) 865-3389; email: firstname.lastname@example.org
+Dr. Mary McCay, Director: email firstname.lastname@example.org

-Rhoda Faust, Administrative Assistant: (504) 864-7041; email: email@example.com
+Rhoda Faust, Administrative Assistant: (504) 864-7041, email email@example.com

-Annie Goldman, Technical Advisor: (504) 865-2599; email: firstname.lastname@example.org
+Annie Goldman, Technical Advisor: email firstname.lastname@example.org